-Although the Commission speaks of a 'standardised humanitarian admission procedure', there are no predefined qualification criteria or any specific procedural guarantees in its Recommendation.196 The legal framework of reference seems to be the Qualification Directive,197 but it is unclear whether the instrument is considered to apply extraterritorially or just by analogy.
-In addition, it seems that only its provisions dealing with subsidiary protection will be taken into account - since the purpose of the scheme is to admit persons displaced by the conflict in Syria 'in order to grant them subsidiary protection as defined in Directive 2011/95/EU or an equivalent temporary status'.198 Other sources of EU and international law that may be relevant have also been left unspecified.
-It is as if the legal strength of the fundamental rights acquis could be ignored or displaced by an ad hoc system to be determined ex novo 'by EASO in close cooperation with the Commission, participating States, the Turkish authorities, UNHCR and IOM',199 picking and choosing among existing standards at will, as if there were no legal parameters from which derogation is impossible.
+Although the Commission speaks of a 'standardised humanitarian admission procedure', there are no predefined qualification criteria or any specific procedural guarantees in its Recommendation.
+The legal framework of reference seems to be the Qualification Directive, to be the Qualification Directive, and the instrument is considered to apply extraterritorially or just by analogy.
+In addition, it seems that only its provisions dealing with subsidiary protection will be taken into account - since the purpose of the scheme is to admit persons displaced by the conflict in Syria 'in order to grant them subsidiary protection as defined in Directive 2011/95/EU or an equivalent temporary status'.
+Other sources of EU and international law that may be relevant have also been left unspecified.
+It is as if the legal strength of the fundamental rights acquis could be ignored or displaced by an ad hoc system to be determined ex novo 'by EASO in close cooperation with the Commission, participating States, the Turkish authorities, UNHCR and IOM', picking and choosing among existing standards at will, as if there were no legal parameters from which derogation is impossible.